-Dunkirk is a war film written and directed by Christopher Nolan and features an ensemble cast that includes Cillian Murphy, Fionn Whitehead, Jack Lowden, Harry Styles (Yes, that Harry Styles), Mark Rylance, Kenneth Branagh and Tom Hardy.
+Dunkirk is a war film written and directed by Christopher Nolan.
+It features an ensemble cast that includes Cillian Murphy, Fionn Whitehead, Jack Lowden, Harry Styles (Yes, that Harry Styles), Mark Rylance, Kenneth Branagh and Tom Hardy.
 The film is set during World War II (WW2) and focuses on the Dunkirk Evacuation of 1940.
 The story is told from three different perspectives (Land, Sea and Air) which are interwoven in a non-linear narrative.

 My Knowledge and Expectation of Dunkirk

 Dunkirk has been one of my most anticipated films of the year and the sole reason why this was the case was because of Christopher Nolan.
 In my opinion, he is the greatest director working in the film industry today.
 Additionally, he is cementing his legacy as being one of the greatest directors of all time.
 Certainly, I regard Inception as one of, if not the greatest film made so far in the 21st century.
 I believe that The Dark Knight is the best superhero film ever made and that The Dark Knight Trilogy is one of the best trilogies of all time.
 Other films by Christopher Nolan such as Interstellar and The Prestige are also fantastic films.

 For me, Nolan has not made a bad film.
 Even his weakest film, which I believe is Insomnia, is still a good film.
 All of this set the bar very high for Dunkirk, especially when we look at the cast involved.
 Tom Hardy and Cillian Murphy have worked with Nolan before and have given great performances when they have.
 I was interested to see what Mark Rylance would bring to Dunkirk because he was my favourite part of Bridge of Spies and I was hoping that Harry Styles would not take me out of the film.
 Any film about WW2 is going to garner my attention, but Christopher Nolan directing a WW2 film was salivating.
 I could not wait to see Dunkirk.